MikeHopley/Mikes-FTL-mods/index.md

 * Mike’s standard mods **link needed**

-For convenience, this is a bundle of all the mods I use in regular (non-challenge) runs.
+For convenience, this is a bundle of all the mods I use in regular runs.
 The copyrighted music is not included, so you will need to follow the [instructions for my music mod](https://www.reddit.com/r/ftlgame/comments/agl0gx/music_mod/).

 ## Quality of life